josh-wong/actions/auto-translate-markdown-claude/auto-translate-markdown-claude-design.md

 - Anchor link fixing

 ### Phase 4: Polish and testing

 - Error handling improvements
 - Comprehensive testing
 - Documentation and examples

+## Opinions

+The following are my opinions and observations when using Claude to create this workflow.

+### Pros

+- Great for:
+  - Having something to start with.
+  - Formulating ideas.
+  - Filling in gaps that weren't considered early in the design process, like for testing.
+- Responses are detailed and easy to understand why specific changes are made.

+### Cons

+- Struggles with understanding how different environments (in this case, repositories) should interact with one another.
+  - Because of this, a lot of time was spent troubleshooting.
+  - Even though tests were included, the action didn't work when run in another repository.
+(Consistently ran into an invalid secret for `GITHUB_TOKEN`.)